-Having now maintained our own Interior, Integrated Wood & Oil Heating System since 1975 and more recently integrating Outdoor Wood Boilers to our Weil-McLain FHW Heating Systems, we are motivated to pass on some of our observations.
+Having now maintained our own Integrated Interior Oil & Wood Heating System since 1975 and more recently having integrated Outdoor Wood Boilers to our Weil-McLain Oil Systems, we are motivated to pass on some of our observations.

 Disclaimer: We are exclusive Weil-McLain Heating Designers & Installers here in NH only (thus far).
 We do not nor have not specified, sold or initially installed any interior or outdoor “Solid Fuel” (Wood, Pellets, Coal, etc.) Boilers.
-Our participation has been to occasionally help out a customer integrate these products with our Weil-McLain Hydronic Heating Systems per our personal experience.
+Our participation has been to occasionally assist customers by integrating their boilers (typically wood-fired) with our Weil-McLain Hydronic Heating Systems per our personal experience.
 Included has been converting Steam Boiler Systems to FHW and conjoining these systems.

 The recent popularity of Outdoor Wood Boilers in particular has prompted many inquiries and discussions on our part.
 They seem however to neglect the interior-located solid fuel boiler in the scope of options.
 Each of these have distinctive attributes that both complement and complicate their integration and operational effectiveness.